Configuring, Training, and Testing Models

-- Select this model only if there are Agent Features that correlate with the target metric; that is, the metric (first-contact resolution, net promoter score, average handle time, and so on) for which the associated predictor is built.
+- Select this Model only if there are Agent Features that correlate with the target metric; that is, the metric (first-contact resolution, net promoter score, average handle time, and so on) for which the associated Predictor is built.

-Set the training and testing percentages
+Procedure: Set the training and testing percentages

-You can configure how much of your dataset is used to train your model and how much is used to test how well it works.
+You can configure how much of your Dataset is used to train your Model and how much is used to test how well it works.
 This split is time-based.
-The most recent interactions are allocated to the test section of the dataset.
-For example, if you use 80% of the data to train your model and 20% to test it, the most recent 20% of the dataset records are used for testing.
+The most recent interactions are allocated to the test section of the Dataset.
+For example, if you use 80% of the data to train your Model and 20% to test it, the most recent 20% of the Dataset records are used for testing.

 To set this value:

 - Use your mouse to slide the indicator to the desired point on the Train/Test bar.

 After you create your Model, you must train it on your data.
 When a trained Model has not been yet activated, you can modify it.
 For example, you might add new Agent or Customer Feature, change the train/test split, and so on.
 After those modifications, you must retrain your Model.
 When you train or retrain a Model, the integer in the Version column of the list of Models is incremented.